The heat from the ginger and tang from the lemon pair splendidly in this simple Ginger Lemon Curd. It’s great in cakes, on toast, and over ice cream.

 Ginger and Lemon Curd

-This week, I’m whipping up a light a refreshing dessert that is great for an afternoon lunch or a summer evening dessert.
-This frozen ginger and lemon infused whipped cream dessert topped with warm blueberry sauce sure to please!
+This week, I’m whipping up a light refreshing dessert that is great for an afternoon lunch or a summer evening dessert.
+This frozen ginger and lemon-infused whipped cream dessert topped with warm blueberry sauce is sure to please!

 Spring is in the air!
 The birds are singing!
 The sun is shining and I am back to working out!